 A couple of photos of Brittany from early last year.
 They keep appearing on my screen saver and it's a great coast.
 Wonderful rocks, small coves, muted colours and wild sea.
 It makes a change from white, snow covered England.
 I think I'll post some here every now and then.

 Just discovered this brilliant blog - ephemera assemblyman.
 Loads of groups of images of printed stuff like posters, matchboxes, postcards, tickets, adverts etc. etc. Found it via observatory.
+Just chose this one because it feels snowy - like the weather here this week - and it's a great image.
+It's labelled - Wildlife Photography, Wildlife Biology, Natural History Museum of Lucerne, 1982.

 Went to see Trevor's new boat today.
 He's expecting to spend about 2 years doing it up, so we'll have to come back regularly to see his progress.
 It seems quite a task to me, but Trevor's worked on many boats before and assures us it's easy!